Does getting a root canal work?

 Another root canal complication that could happen is a broken tooth.
 While this doesn’t happen during treatment, it is a result of not scheduling to have a crown placed after treatment.
 When the dentist gives your tooth a good prognosis after a root canal, it is imperative to place a crown as soon as possible to prevent it from breaking.

 Having an extra canal can also cause complications.
 Because the entry into the root canals is about the size of a needle point, it can be possible to miss an extra canal that anatomically is not usually there (i.e. certain teeth typically only have between 1-3 roots depending on the tooth).
 Canals can also “hide” behind others making them difficult or impossible to see on an x-ray.
-If a canal is missed and the pulp tissue is not removed, you can have pain after the root canal and the dentist will have to re-access the tooth to treat the extra canal.
+If a canal is missed and the pulp tissue is not removed, you can have discomfort after the root canal and the dentist will have to re-access the tooth to treat the extra canal.

 Are there any root canal alternatives?

 Unfortunately, there are not currently few root canal alternatives.
 Once the nerve of a tooth is infected or the tooth has died, the only options are root canal therapy or to extract the tooth.
 When a tooth needs a root canal, a filling or crown will not take care of the infection.
 While decay can be removed from the enamel and dentin layers of the tooth, the infected pulp cannot be removed this way.
-The infection will persist causing more pain and complications without a root canal.
+The infection will persist causing more discomfort and additional complications without a root canal.
 Having an infection in your mouth can actually cause other issues in your body.
 Getting rid of the infection is imperative at this point.

-The best root canal alternative is to remove the tooth and replace it with a dental implant vs. bridge.
+An excellent root canal alternative is to remove the tooth and replace it with a dental implant vs. bridge.

 Should I get an extraction instead?